Decolonising SA’s copyright law

 Another prickly issue has emerged from claims that multi-national tech companies are allegedly paying to influence copyright policy through funding targeted research and academics at universities around the world.
 Opponents of the bill say it is tech giants who will ultimately stand to gain by being able to digitally reproduce content without remunerating those the creators of the work.

 “This is a debate between competing but not contradictory progressive intentions.
-The question is it is about how we marry these two,” he said.
+The question is about how we marry these two,” he said.

 Habib said knowledge cannot continue to be corporatised and knowledge created from the public purse should be publicly accessible.
 At the same time he said the University stands behind emerging black scholars to produce and publish their work, to tell South Africa’s own stories and to produce the country’s own research while receiving appropriate financial reward for their output.